praeclarum/praeclarum.github.io/_posts/2015/2015-09-14-drone-builder-a-story-of-drones-react-and-f.md

 redirect_from:
   - /post/129094397488
   - /post/129094397488/drone-builder-a-story-of-drones-react-and-f
+thumbnail: "/images/tumblr/129094397488_0.png"
 ---

+[Drone Builder](http://drone.mecha.parts) is a site I created to play with different DIY drone (multicopter) designs.
+I wrote it using F# and React.

 [![image]({{ "/images/tumblr/129094397488_0.png" | absolute_url }})](http://drone.mecha.parts)

-[Drone Builder](http://drone.mecha.parts) is a site I created to play with different DIY drone (multicopter) designs.

 Building a drone isn't rocket science but there is a lot to learn when making your first one.
 You first have to learn what parts you need and what all their